 Aristotle even identified three elements that have the power to improve communication:

 - logos (logical argument).

 This model was created for the purpose of understanding how to become a more effective & persuasive communicator

 2. Lasswell’s Model

-This model of communication attempts to understand a communication event by asking five important questions:
+The Lasswell model of communication attempts to understand a communication event by asking five important questions:

 3. Shannon-Weaver Model

+Shannon and Weaver model of communication stresses on the importance of encoding and decoding messages for them to be transmitted.
 This was the first model to acknowledge the existence of noise in communication that could disrupt or alter a message.
-This noise could refer to something like the static on a radio broadcast, but it could even include spelling errors in written communication or the receiver mishearing the message.
+This noise could refer to something like the static on a radio broadcast, but it could include spelling errors in written communication or the receiver mishearing the message.

 4. Berlo’s S-M-C-R Model

 Berlo’s model of communication explains communication in four steps: This model provides a thorough account of the key elements in every one of the steps that will affect the manner in which the message is communicated.